ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     :arg bytes|bytearray|BytesIO stream: the new content of the stream.

-       *(Changed in v1.14.13:)* *io.BytesIO* objects are now also supported.

     :arg bool new: *deprecated* and ignored.
-Will be removed some time after v1.20.0.
+Will be removed some time.
     :arg bool compress: whether to compress the inserted stream.
 If `True` (default), the stream will be inserted using `/FlateDecode` compression (if beneficial), otherwise the stream will inserted as is.

     :raises ValueError: if *xref* does not represent a PDF :data:`dict`.
 An empty dictionary ``<<>>`` is accepted.
 So if you just created the xref and want to give it a stream, first execute `doc.UpdateObject(xref, "<<>>")`, and then insert the stream data with this method.